-With the recent announcement of the Whitney Biennial’s 2021 curators, the next iteration has juddered into production; but should it?
-From its inception the Biennial’s organizers have made grandiose claims that they had no way—or no intention—of achieving.
-Nevertheless, it is regarded as the preeminent survey of art-making in the United States.
-For artists it remains the most sought after exposition in the country, lately posturing as “an unmissable event for anyone interested in finding out what’s happening in art today.”
-That is if one is in, or can afford to get to New York.
-If not, then non-attendees would be left to their ignorance, which is a closer characterization of what the art system thinks of the public it pretends to serve.
+With the announcement of the Whitney Biennial’s 2021 curators the next iteration has juddered into production; but should it?
+From its inception the Biennial’s organizers have made grandiose claims that they had no way—or no intention—of realizing.
+Nevertheless, it became, and remains the preeminent survey of art-making in the United States.
+For artists it’s the most prestigious exposition in the country, lately posturing as “an unmissable event for anyone interested in finding out what’s happening in art today.”
+If one isn’t in (or can’t afford to visit) New York then the Whitney’s advertisement suggests that the majority of Americans would remain ignorant, which is a closer characterization of what the art system thinks of the public it pretends to serve.

-Between 1932 and 1969 painter Isabel Bishop, participated in 43 Annual and Biennial exhibitions, including an astonishing run of 31 consecutive years; Paul Cadmus appeared 37 times, and Adolph Gottlieb, 32—both of whom enjoyed consecutive 16 year runs; Edward Hopper was admitted on 29 occasions; Charles Sheeler and Stuart Davis, 27 a-piece; Robert Motherwell, 25; Georgia O’Keeffe, 21; Philip Guston, 20; Willem de Kooning was honored 18 times (Elaine de Kooning, just once in 1961); and Louise Bourgeois, 18.
-Ellsworth Kelly, Jasper Johns, Frank Stella, and dozens of other latterly well known artists, received multiple invitations.
-Jackson Pollock and Mark Rothko seem positively under-endowed with their very average 9 showings each, while Roy Lichtenstein, and the ego that was formerly Richard Serra, were robbed blind at just 7 Biennials.
-Andy Warhol who remains the most famous artist of the Whitney’s timeline at least proves that the Museum didn’t have a total monopoly on sanctification, with only 2 showings.
+A nepotistic mentality was initiated by Whitney herself (a noted sculptor) whose work was placed in 7 Biennials during the first decade.
+Between 1932 and 1969, painter, Isabel Bishop participated in 43 Annuals and Biennials, including an astonishing arc of 31 consecutive years; Paul Cadmus appeared 37 times, and Adolph Gottlieb, 32, with both artists enjoying consecutive 16 year runs; Edward Hopper was selected on 29 occasions; Charles Sheeler and Stuart Davis, 27 a-piece; Robert Motherwell, 25; Georgia O’Keeffe, 21; Philip Guston, 20; Willem de Kooning was honored 18 times—Elaine de Kooning, just once, in 1961; and Louise Bourgeois, 18.
+Ellsworth Kelly, Jasper Johns, Frank Stella, and dozens of other well known artists received multiple invitations.
+Jackson Pollock and Mark Rothko seem under-endowed with 9 showings each; while Roy Lichtenstein, and the ego that was formerly Richard Serra, were veritable outcasts, at only 7 outings.

-These impressive numbers propelled certain artists into the canon, and from them grew the story of twentieth century American art.
-They occupied hundreds of Biennial slots over the years that could have been shared more expansively.
-No matter how much smaller the pool of artists was then, how unknown regional scenes were, or how important New York was becoming, no artists were so vital to an egalitarian prospect that feting them so intensely could be justified.
+These impressive numbers propelled certain artists into the canon, and from them was hung the inaccurate story of twentieth century American art.
+They occupied hundreds of Biennial slots over the decades that could have been shared more equitably.
+No matter how much smaller the pool of artists was, how unknown or inaccessible regional scenes were, or how important New York was becoming, no artists were so vital as to justify such intense feting.
 But the Whitney wasn’t concerned with being a museum of American art, it only needed to be a museum of some American art.
-It decided what, or who, was happening in the narrowest inclinations of an extremely private club.
-It functioned as a factory for the production of American art stars whom it hammered into the scaffold of history to rival and surpass those of Europe.
-Whether those artists were representative—sexuality, class, race, gender—or not, was of no interest.
-The endeavor was an understandable aim in the context of international competition but it required very few icons to achieve its goals, and presented a limited scope of who was making art.
-The irony of the Whitney Museum of American Art, is that it ignores entirely, most American art.
-Each era, decade, or movement was funneled through a predestined set of practitioners, who were usually straight, white males.
-It is not dissimilar to how religion or politics corral individual belief through approved denominations or parties.
-The result is always the same—control.
+It functioned as a factory for the production of American art stars to rival Europe’s icons.
+Whether those artists epitomized the truth and scope of life and art in the United States—race, sexuality, gender, class—was of little interest to facilitators.
+The irony of the Whitney Museum of American Art, is that it ignores entirely most American art.
+Each era or movement was funneled through a predestined set of practitioners—usually straight, white males—who constituted the minimal number of figureheads required to secure the museum’s narrative control.

-During the 1970s the Biennial began to professionalize.
-Directors’ forewords, and curatorial statements became longer, and context was expanded.
-Rather than lean on bloated claims of universality, focus moved to aspects of production, new media, and art that was causing the most “creative excitement,” which is a phrase that means as much as it means nothing.
-The number of artists included in each Biennial was halved, from an average of 160 in the Fifties and Sixties, to approximately 80 during the Eighties and Nineties.
-This had the unwelcome effect of making the event even more exclusive.
-In 1975 there was a drastic cull of repeat offenders, with the catalog confirming that its artists “have not become known through participation in previous Whitney Biennials.”
+During the 1970s the Biennial professionalized.
+Directors’ forewords, and curatorial statements became longer, and social context was broadened.
+Rather than insubstantial themes, focus turned toward aspects of production, and art that was causing the most “creative excitement,” which is a phrase that means as much as it means nothing.
+The number of artists in each Biennial was halved, from an average of 160 in the 1950s and 1960s, to approximately 80 during the 1980s and 1990s.
+This had the unwelcome effect of making the event even more restrictive.
+For the 1975 Biennial there was an avoidance of familiar names, with the catalog confirming that its artists “have not become known through participation in previous Whitney Biennials.”
 That was a monumental rejection of its past.
-The Whitney was trying, but struggling, to accommodate the practical limitations of its unwieldy promises in an anxious bid to remain relevant.
+The Whitney was trying, but struggling, to accommodate the limitations of its unwieldy promises in a bid to remain relevant.

-But by the very next Biennial in 1977, curators were reverting to previous participants—John Baldessari, Richard Serra, Chuck Close—and performing awkward textual acrobatics to explain why.
+But by the very next Biennial in 1977, curators (themselves often retained for a petrifying number of years) were reverting to previous exhibitors—John Baldessari, Richard Serra, Chuck Close.
 It was also the first year of corporate sponsorship.
 Could there have been a connection?
 Director, Tom Armstrong, wrote in the catalog that “Artists who received extensive public attention in the 1960s are not in the exhibition.”
-He was unaware then that one of his exhibitors that year, Agnes Martin, had been in three consecutive Biennials from 1963-1967, rather undermining his assertion.
+He must’ve been unaware that one participant, Agnes Martin, had been in three consecutive Biennials from 1963 to 1967.

-The Whitney continues to contend everything while remaining terrified to define anything.
-The sheer banality of its marketing is almost original.
-In 2010 artists provided “diverse responses to the anxiety and optimism characteristic of this moment;” On the choices of the 2014 curators Donna de Salvo, then senior curator, dithered that there was “little overlap in the artists they have selected and yet there is common ground.”
+The Biennial is still riven by a schizophrenic sense of what its role ought to be, contending everything while terrified to define anything.
+In 2010, artists provided “diverse responses to the anxiety and optimism characteristic of this moment.”
+On the choices of the 2014 curators, Donna de Salvo, then senior curator, dithered that there was “little overlap in the artists they have selected and yet there is common ground.”
 And the 2019 Biennial took “the pulse of the contemporary artistic moment.”
 They should have called 911.